 If the resident does not have a “key holder,” other options are available.

-Each Beggar’s Night, the Police Division coordinates Pumpkin Patrol, sending out marked City trucks with volunteer City employees to patrol neighborhoods and assist children if they become lost or scared while trick-or-treating with their friends.
+In typical years, each Beggars Night, the Police Division coordinates Pumpkin Patrol, sending out marked City vehicles with assistance from the Citizen Police Academy Alumni Group to patrol neighborhoods and assist children if they become lost or scared while trick-or-treating with their friends.
 The trucks have two-way radios to contact emergency personnel, and are also “equipped” with candy to pass out along the way.

 Parents are advised to use discretion when deciding if it is appropriate for their children to be out trick-or-treating based on inclement weather conditions.